pactus-project/pactus.org/website/learn/blockchain/state-hash/index.md

 >
 > From [Wikipedia](https://en.wikipedia.org/wiki/Merkle_tree)

-A Hash tree or Merkle tree is a data structures that used by many blockchains to solve this problem:
+A Hash tree or Merkle tree is a data structure that used by many blockchains to solve this problem:
 "How can data be securely stored and verified in a decentralized network?"

 By using a Merkle tree, nodes can easily verify that they store the same data